-To reap the benefits of AWAs such as increased employees' productivity and workhome balance, Sukal (2009), McGrath (2012), and Higgings, Duxbury and Julien (2014) suggested that policies relative to AWAs must be established and promoted.
+To reap the benefits of AWAs such as increased employees' productivity and work-home balance, Sukal (2009), McGrath (2012), and Higgings, Duxbury and Julien (2014) suggested that policies relative to AWAs must be established and promoted.
 This is to ensure standard method of implementation and monitoring of AWAs within the organization.
 Effective implementation of FWAs would require establishment of national-level policies which would prescribe and regulate the terms for such purpose with consideration of the cultural contexts (Golden et al., 2018).
 However, since the government has implemented AWAs driven by the need arising due to being in a state of public health emergency, policies on AWAs are general.
 It has not prescribed detailed guidelines as to method of implementation and monitoring.
-Consequently, this study explored the possible areas to be considered upon crafting policies on FWA/ AWA, with focus on work from home arrangement.
+Since the end of COVID-19 may not be a possibility in the near future, the government must look into the AWAs, specifically the Work from Home (WFH) arrangement as being a permanent work arrangement for government employees.
+Its advantages and disadvantages must be considered, hence the conduct of this study.